apache/logging-log4cxx/admin/staging.md

 Prerequisites
 ----------

-* The documentaion changes have been committed to the log4cxx source code repository
+* The documentation changes have been committed to the log4cxx source code repository
 * Doxygen 1.9.6 in available on your system
 * APR and APR-Util are available on your system